Dreaming in the Third Person?

 The Common Elements of These Interpretations

-As you probably noticed, traditional interpretations don't leave a lot to be hopeful about when it comes to meeting or seeing yourself in a dream.
+As you probably noticed, the traditional interpretations shared above don't leave a lot to be hopeful about when it comes to meeting or seeing yourself in a dream.
 The only purely positive possibility is in seeing yourself in old age.

 The obvious commonality among all the other variations is that they're negative.
-Whether it's a personality trait or something you're doing, you want to change something about yourself or your life.
-Alternatively, you're being warned to make a change if you want to avoid some unpleasantness.
+They all seem to suggest that you want to change something about yourself or your life, whether it's a personality trait or something you're doing.
+You're being warned to make a change if you want to avoid future unpleasantness.

 If you're optimistic, you could put a positive spin on these meanings by taking the view that they're offering a second chance.
 You're being given a warning; it's in your power to use it to your benefit.
 Now, if you'll excuse me, I have some unfinished business with myself . . .